jm1021/leuck_reunion/activities.md

   </div>
 </div>

-### Tuesday Afternoon
+### Tuesday Afternoon (Johnner)
-> Hike and/or Bike coordinated by Johnner.
+> Hike, Bike and Fish.
 There are 11 miles of trails and water around campus.
 We will go on an adventure and explore the surroundings toward the Dam.

 - Arial photos of Camp and Nearby [Shasta Dam](https://en.wikipedia.org/wiki/Shasta_Dam)